statengeneraal/laws-markdown/verdrag/overeenkomst/betreffende/de/internationale/ontwikkelingsassociatie/BWBV0004977/README.md

 ####Articles of Agreement of the International Development Association

-The Governments on whose behalf this Agreement is signed, Considering: That mutual cooperation for constructive economic purposes, healthy development of the world economy and balanced growth of international trade foster international relationships conducive to the maintenance of peace and world prosperity; That an acceleration of economic development which will promote higher standards of living and economic and social progress in the less-developed countries is desirable not only in the interests of those countries but also in the interests of the international community as a whole; That achievement of these objectives would be facilitated by an increase in the international flow of capital, public and private, to assist in the development of the resources of the less-developed countries,   do hereby agree as follows:
+The Governments on whose behalf this Agreement is signed,Considering:That mutual cooperation for constructive economic purposes, healthy development of the world economy and balanced growth of international trade foster international relationships conducive to the maintenance of peace and world prosperity;That an acceleration of economic development which will promote higher standards of living and economic and social progress in the less-developed countries is desirable not only in the interests of those countries but also in the interests of the international community as a whole;That achievement of these objectives would be facilitated by an increase in the international flow of capital, public and private, to assist in the development of the resources of the less-developed countries, do hereby agree as follows:

 ####Introductory Article

 The International Development Association (hereinafter called “the Association”) is established and shall operate in accordance with the following provisions:

 ### Article  I

 ####Purposes

 The purposes of the Association are to promote economic development, increase productivity and thus raise standards of living in the less-developed areas of the world included within the Association's membership, in particular by providing finance to meet their important developmental requirements on terms which are more flexible and bear less heavily on the balance of payments than those of conventional loans, thereby furthering the developmental objectives of the International Bank for Reconstruction and Development (hereinafter called “the Bank”) and supplementing its activities.
 The Association shall be guided in all decisions by the provisions of this Article.

 ### Article  II